opstrace/opstrace/docs/references/cli.md

 Notes:

 * The CLI version that executes the upgrade command defines the Opstrace target version.
-* The original config file used to create the cluster is a requirement to upgrade the cloud provider infrastructure.
+* The original config file used to create the cluster is required.
+However, changes to it are not yet supported.
 This requirement might change in the future.
-* The original config file should not contain any changes.
-Opstrace does not yet fully support changing some options after the initial install.
 * The `upgrade` operation has internal timeout and retry logic.
   Unless you know better, it makes sense to keep this procedure running.
 * When the `upgrade` operation detects a problem that needs to be resolved through human intervention then it does not necessarily error out immediately.